wywyWang/wywyWang.github.io/_pages/about.md

   - /about.html
 ---

 My name is Wei-Yao Wang.
-I am a research scientist in the **[Creative AI Lab](https://sony.github.io/creativeai/)** at Sony, working on **Interactive X-to-X multimodal foundation models from representation learning to generation**.
+I am a research scientist in the **[Creative AI Lab](https://sony.github.io/creativeai/)** at Sony, working on **Interactive X-to-X multimodal foundation models from representation learning to generation and LLM agents for content creation**.
 I received my Ph.D. and BSc degrees from National Yang Ming Chiao Tung University and National Chiao Tung University in Taiwan respectively, advised by [Prof. Wen-Chih Peng](https://sites.google.com/site/wcpeng/wcpeng).
 During my academic journey, I served as a visiting researcher at the ScAi lab advised by [Prof. Wei Wang](https://web.cs.ucla.edu/~weiwang/) at the University of California, Los Angeles.
 I was a research intern at [Document AI](https://www.microsoft.com/en-us/research/project/document-ai/overview/) in Microsoft in Seattle and Microsoft AI R&D Center in Taipei advised by [Paul Hsu](https://www.microsoft.com/en-us/research/people/paulhsu/), working on **low-resource field extractions from multi-modal documents with LLMs**.

 My research intersts include Multimodal Learning; Interactive X-to-X Models; Foundation Models; Natural Language Processing; Sport Science; and Representation Learning; which has been published more than 30+ papers in international journals and major peer-reviewed conference proceedings, including multiple best paper awards.
 I serve on the program committees of international conferences including ICLR, ICCV, AAAI, ACL ARR, KDD, IJCAI, CIKM, and PAKDD and workshop organizers ([GenProCC@NeurIPS-25](https://genprocc.github.io/), [IT4PSS@IJCAI23-24](https://wasn.csie.ncu.edu.tw/workshop/IT4PSS2024.html), [SocialNLP@NAACL-22&TheWebConf-22](https://sites.google.com/view/socialnlp2022/)).